ballerina-platform/module-ballerinax-googleapis.gmail/README.md

 [Gmail](https://blog.google/products/gmail/) is a widely-used email service provided by Google LLC, enabling users to send and receive emails over the internet.

-The `ballerinax/googleapis.gmail` package offers APIs to connect and interact with [Gmail API](https://developers.google.com/gmail/api/guides) endpoints.
+The `ballerinax/googleapis.gmail` package offers APIs to connect and interact with [Gmail API](https://developers.google.com/gmail/api/guides) endpoints, specifically based on [Gmail API v1](https://gmail.googleapis.com/$discovery/rest?version=v1).

-## Set up Gmail API
+## Set up guide

 To use the Gmail connector, you must have access to the Gmail REST API through a [Google Cloud Platform (GCP)](https://console.cloud.google.com/) account and a project under it.
 If you do not have a GCP account, you can sign up for one [here](https://cloud.google.com/).